arlbdt/As-Golf-Olonnes/README.md

-### Blog made with Next.js / GraphQL / Tailwind CSS
+### Blog made with React using Next.js / GraphQL / Tailwind CSS